carinaediaz/election_analysis/README.md

         candidate_votes[candidate_name] += 1
 ```

-##### Similarly, we also automated the printing of the election results, both in the terminal and in the election_analysis.txt file so that we would not have to manually enter them.
+##### Similarly, we also automated the printing of the election results, both in the terminal and in the election_analysis.txt file so that we would not have to manually enter this information.
 By using references to variables we created earlier in the code, you will see in the print command below that if we were to change the data to show that a candidate other than Diana DeGette received the majority vote, their name would appear as the winning candidate automatically.

 ```
     # Print the winning candidate (to terminal)